 Quality – CMS website displays 271 measures from which you can select six of your choice with one outcome measure or a high-priority measure.

 Improvement Activities (IA) – Report up to 4 measures to achieve a score of 40 points in this category.

 Promoting Interoperability (PI) – The category was Advancing Care Information (ACI) or meaningful use the year before.
 ECs must report all 4 base measures to achieve a maximum score.
 Select from among the seven measures.

 Cost – Medicare Spending per Beneficiary (MSPB) is at stake here and it has zero measures for you to report.
 CMS will deduce the score itself by analyzing the claims data of the practitioner.

 Successful execution of all these performance categories can earn you 15 points and save you from the penalty in 2020.
 However, when you complete more than 6 or 7 measures along with a few outcome measures or high-priority measures, you make yourself eligible to bonuses from the $500 million pool.
 The bonus payments keep on increasing with each passing MIPS evaluation period.

 The 70 points will earn you a place in the elite class of doctors and practitioners who give maximum attention to their patients.
 They care for them to the best of their ability, and in return reap the profits.
 In doing so, they take the US healthcare system one-step closer to glory.

 QPP 2018 has something for everyone.
 The clinicians reap the rewards in terms of positive payment adjustments, the patients go home feeling well, and the government feels the pride in its policy structure.

-Resulting situation brings down the healthcare expenses and improves the efficiency.
+The resulting situation brings down healthcare expenses and improves efficiency.
 Everybody gets to be a winner.

 We are an approved MIPS registry to report data on your behalf.
 Dial 1-844-557-3227 (1-844-55-P3CARE) or email at email@example.com to talk to a trained HIT consultant.